 How well you handle the customer interactions across your contact center holds the key to business success.
 Customers have increasing expectations from the businesses when it comes to resolving their issues.
 Quick and effective customer service is the aim of all the business but upholding call center quality assurance every time a customer engages with your business is what makes the cut.

 Before diving in understanding the basics of call center quality assurance, let’s first understand what is call center quality?
 In nutshell, call center quality is about how well your agents are delivering the customer service and ensuring the consistency over the period of time.
-The main aspect of this process is maintaining the call quality standards throughout a customer’s journey for each customer.
+Main aspect of this process is maintaining the call quality standards throughout a customer’s journey for each customer.

 What is Call Center Quality Assurance?

 Call center quality assurance is the process of observing an agent’s call and analyzing the quality of the call with respect to customer’s requirement and expectations.
 Call center quality monitoring is considered to be the most effective and efficient approach to improve the customer service provided by call centers.
 With effective call center quality monitoring call center, managers can easily spot and discover problems within their teams by proactively monitoring the interactions between the agents and customers with the help of a right call center software.

 Why is Quality Assurance Important in a Call Center?

 Assuring call center quality is important for many reasons, for instance retaining customers is one the most crucial reasons.
 Call center quality assurance helps businesses achieve the followings: